You feel like frying something?

 In fact, they are so passionate about their toppings that TeamApplesauce and TeamSourcream exist!

 At Gypsyplate we love them both and have some other suggestions too.
-Yes… some might scoff, but we do love plain tomato ketchup with them.
+Yes… some might scoff, but I do love plain tomato ketchup with them.
 It’s fried potatoes after all.

-And we suggest you try getting a little fancy when topping them with a mixture of smoked salmon, dill and cream cheese.
+And I suggest you try getting a little fancy when topping them with a mixture of smoked salmon, dill and cream cheese.
 Yum.

 How about Pastrami and whole grain mustard?… Cream cheese and red pepper jelly, delicious… Some salsa or guac?… Chipotle mayo?
 Tzatziki?
 Don’t roll your eyes, they’re even delicious with untraditional toppings!